 Creative ballet photoshoots are so much fun.
 I asked Mike if I could do a quick shoot with Amelia after he had finished filming.
 Wow, I was so glad I did.
 Amelia was not only an amazing dancer but worked the camera as if she’d been modelling for years.
 In fact, I could not believe this was her first-time modelling … ever!

-The shoot took place on the white, infinity curve at Natural Light Studio (just before the refit).
+The shoot took place on the white, infinity curve at Natural Light Spaces (just before the refit).
 Amelia wore white leggings and leotard for the first set and a red tutu for the second.
 Her face makeup was a white base with beautifully made up eyes and enormous eyeslashes.
 Mike put together his mood board to share his concept.

 Planning and Preparation

 I had put together a mood board for my creative ballet photoshoot on Pinterest, which really helped define the looks I wanted.
 I was aiming for a mixture of the grace and beauty of a swan, along with a strong, fierce and a bit of an ’out-there’ look.
-My ideas could of been a bit ambitious but Amelia got it, again and again.
+My ideas could have been a bit ambitious but Amelia got it, again and again.
 After showing her the image idea, we just put our own spin on the look.

 I didn’t realise until Amelia pointed it out, that one of the images used on my board, was from the all male cast from Mathew Bourne’s Swan Lake.
 I did some further research and would recommend looking through the incrediable images (even if you’re not a ballet lover).